TASelwyn/CoMaS-Carleton/README.md

 # Capabilities (Exam Invigilator/E Proctor)

-- VM Detection (pretty loose/relatively easy vm detection bypass)
+- VM Detection (pretty loose/relatively simple vm detection... very easy to bypass)
 - Windows Registry Checking (Specifically to look for your Documents & your Desktop folder of the current user)
 - Random screenshots/webcam captures (Active computer, stores them on your desktop in a "CoMaS" folder iirc)
 - All wifi/ethernet/bluetooth activity on your computer (with some of the dumbest checks to see if it's illegal activity or not.)
 - Checks clipboard activity periodically.
+(Just copy the entire bee movie script and it'll probably overload your connection to CoMaS lol)
 - Collects hardware details.
 (Such as your mac address)
 - Collects background resource usage stats
 - Enable audio/video monitoring (Which is configurable to be optional or mandatory, uploads every 10s)